 Another reason I oppose Obamacare is because it hurts our employers and small businesses that are working hard to create jobs and spur our nation’s economic growth.
 Many businesses have warned that Obamacare will result in fewer jobs due to the compliance costs associated with the law’s burdensome rules, regulations, and bureaucratic red tape.
 At a time when nearly 40% of Americans are not working or looking for work, Obamacare is clearly doing nothing to promote job creation.

 Obamacare is NOT the answer to Americans’ health care needs, and to that end I have voted numerous times to repeal and replace it.
-Most recently (on October 23, 2015), I voted for Restoring Americans’ Healthcare Freedom Reconciliation Act of 2015 (H.R.
-3762).
-This bill, which guts Obamacare, uses special rules to allow the Senate to only need a simple majority of 51 votes to consider and pass the bill so that Senate Democrats cannot continue to block the vote like they have on previous repeal bills.
+Most recently (on February 2, 2016), I voted to override former President Obama's veto of the Restoring Americans' Healthcare Freedom Reconciliation Act of 2015 (H.R.
+3762) - a bill that would have gutted Obamacare.

 Beyond a repeal, we must also replace Obamacare with common-sense, patient-centered solutions.
 We must ensure that the replacement plan (1) ensures that individuals who have pre-existing conditions have access to affordable health care coverage, (2) reduces the cost of health insurance through greater competition and choice, and (3) allows an individual who likes their health plan and doctor to be able to keep them.